This guide is for you if you’re already an active champion of mental health or considering whether to become a champion in your service.

-Supporting the mental health of your staff in the emergency services
+Supporting the mental health of your staff and volunteers in the emergency services

 Working or volunteering in the emergency services can take a lot out of staff, whatever their role.
 Irregular hours, exposure to traumatic incidents, and day-to-day pressures like struggling with the cost of living can all contribute to poor mental health.